 In all these platforms you can schedule posts to go directly to specific pages, groups, and profiles.
-You’ll also get a BulkPublish, Upflow and Hiplay integration, as well as a Chrome extension.
+You’ll also get a BulkPublish, Upflow, and Hiplay integration, as well as a Chrome extension.

 Another nice feature is too view historical data on the best shares, which in turn inform post ideas for the future.

-Moreover, Buffer lets you automatically post social media snackables at just the right time.
+Moreover, Buffer lets you automatically post-social media snackables at just the right time.
 That is based on a configuration they have that gauges when your target audience/post content will do best in terms of engagement, clicks, and conversions.

-Still, each of the three Buffer pricing plans include support for the service’s image depository as well as access vital metrics for each platform.
+Still, each of the three Buffer pricing plans includes support for the service’s image depository as well as access vital metrics for each platform.
 You can use it for free with up to five social media accounts as well as use the stock images they provide within the app.

 Better yet, you can create custom graphics using the inbuilt Pablo tool.
 Pablo empowers users to create infographics and other image types at the right size and pixels for each.

 Moreover, the Buffer mobile (IOS and Android versions) is handy for helping you do all these and more on the go.
 As your social media profile grows, you might find Buffer becoming limited and quickly expensive.

 Yet, if you need all of the Buffer features plus automatically create posts with hashtags, more powerful content curation, and branded short links, Dlvr.it might be your best CoSchedule alternative.

 Social media managers that need a PR list building tool will love the built feature by Cision in addition to a host of integrations it offers.